monguri/CCDK/docs/Setup.en.md

 <pre>
 https://www.python.org/downloads/windows/
 </pre>
-The `python.exe` program should install itself to the path below during a normal installation.
-Add this file path to your Windows Environment `PATH` variable.
+The 'python.exe' program should install itself to the path below during a normal installation.
+Add this file path to your Windows Environment 'PATH' variable.
 <pre>
 C:¥python34¥python.exe
 </pre>
-Open up a command prompt and type `python`.
+Open up a command prompt and type 'python'.
 If you see output similar to the output shown below, your python settings were successfully applied.
 ![pythoncmd](images/cmd_python.png)

 Ruby 2.1 can be installed by using the installer below.
 <pre>
 http://rubyinstaller.org/downloads/
 </pre>
-The `ruby.exe` program should install itself to the path below during a normal installation.
-Add this file path to your Windows Environment `PATH` variable.
+The 'ruby.exe' program should install itself to the path below during a normal installation.
+Add this file path to your Windows Environment 'PATH' variable.

 <pre>
 C:¥ruby21-x64¥bin¥ruby.exe
 </pre>
-Just like the confirmation for Python, open up a command prompt and type `ruby` at the command line.
+Just like the confirmation for Python, open up a command prompt and type 'ruby' at the command line.
 If you see output similar to the output shown below, your Ruby settings were successfully applied.